Sandip University, Nashik

 Sandip University is a private university, located in Nashik, Maharashtra, India.
 The university was established in 2017.
 Formerly a campus in Sijoul, Madhubani district, Bihar, it became a separate private university, Sandip University, Sijoul.
-It offers various undergraduate and postgraduate courses.

-Sandip university is recognized by UGC (University Grants Commission).
+It offers various undergraduate and postgraduate courses. * Sandip university is established by Government of Maharashtra Act No. XXXVIII of 2015 and is also recognised by UGC & Accredited 'A' grade by NAAC.